An SPA Canada investigator goes undercover at Berger Blanc for the Radio-Canada program *Enquête*.

 The rate of euthanization is very high.

-On top of being rushed, the eunthanizations at Berger Blancare not done in the presence of a licensed veterinarian.
+On top of being rushed, the euthanizations at Berger Blanc are not done in the presence of a licensed veterinarian.

-When the investigator was present during euthinizations, there was no veterenarian present.
-The person in charge of euthanizing the animals was a maintenance worker, which is neither a veteranarian or an animal health care technician.
+When the investigator was present during euthanasias, there was no veterinarian present.
+The person in charge of euthanizing the animals was a maintenance worker, which is neither a veterinarian or an animal health care technician.
 The animals were killed via intracardial injections (through the heart), a practice that is seldom done.
 Ordinarily the injections are given intravenously, a method that is a lot less painful.
-Because of his lack of expertise, the person in charge of euthanizing the animals would miss his mark and would have to do the injection again, leaving the animals in pain for a long time, sometimes taking hours to die.
+Probably because of his lack of expertise, the person in charge of euthanasia sometimes failed the execution and had to start over, leaving animals to agonize for long minutes, even hours before dying.
 It was observed that it had taken him up to 12 times of redoing the injection, which expert veterinarians and technicians at SPA Canada find inconceivable.

 Where do the animals end up?

-They are piled into the garbabge containers behind the Berger Blanc.
+They are piled into the garbage containers behind the Berger Blanc.
 Many times, there was video proof showing that the animals would be the container for hours, still alive.
 A vehicle from the company RCI picks up the containers when they are full.
-The contents is then brought to a traditional garbage truck, and that truck in turns brings it to the dump.
-The bodies of the animals end up with everyday garbage.
+The contents are then brought to a traditional garbage truck, and that truck, in turn, brings it to the dump.
+The bodies of the animals end up with the everyday garbage.